 The Student Council is a service/leadership organization that represents the student body of St. John Paul II Catholic High School.
 This group also serves as a liaison between the students and the administration.
 The Student Council performs service projects as well as fundraisers to benefit the school.
 The Student Council runs the school store and sponsors events for the school.
-For information, contact Ms. Hillgartner.
+For information, contact Mrs. Whetstone.

 The Art Club provides opportunities for students interested in visual art to explore a variety of media and to produce art work of high quality.
 Club members participate in mural painting around the community.
 Murals have been painted at Joe Davis Stadium, the Academy for Science and Foreign Language and the Downtown Rescue Mission.
-Art Club meets monthly and is open to all students, whether they are enrolled in art classes or not.
+Art Club meets during the activity period and is open to all students, whether they are enrolled in art classes or not.
 For information, contact Mrs. Semmes.

 ART HONOR SOCIETY

 The Art Honor Society is open to Junior and Senior art students who are interested in art.
 Members are inducted annually and must submit an application for consideration.
-If you are interested in joining the Art Honor Society, see Ms. Laughbaum.
+If you are interested in joining the Art Honor Society, see Mrs. Semmes.

 LITERARY MAGAZINE EPIPHANY

 St. John Paul II Catholic High School publishes a yearly literary magazine called Epiphany.
 The magazine includes poetry, short stories and art work produced by students.
-The Epiphany staff meets weekly after school on Fridays.
+The Epiphany staff meets weekly during the activity period.
 The magazine has received many awards.
-For information, see Mrs. Pepper.
+For information, see Mr. Maguire.

 The St. John Paul II Catholic High School Math Team meets weekly and participates in local math competitions.
-For information, see Mrs. Griffin.
+For information, see Mrs. Flowers.

 LATIN HONOR SOCIETY